-Amorgos (ah-mor-ghoss; Αμοργός) lies on the far southeastern arc of the Cyclades, pointing the way towards the Dodecanese.
-Its long ridge of mountains grows in stature as you approach across the sea, the high summits often scarfed with plump purple clouds.
+Dramatic Amorgos lies on the distant, southeastern arc of the Cyclades, pointing the way towards the Dodecanese.
+As you approach by sea, its long ridge of mountains appears to stretch ever skyward, the high summits often scarfed with plump purple clouds.

-There’s plenty of scope for beaching, but Amorgos is much more about archaeology and the outdoor world – there’s great walking, scuba diving and a burgeoning rock-climbing scene.
+Amorgos is much more about archaeology and activities than beaching – there’s great walking, scuba diving and a burgeoning rock-climbing scene.

 The old capital of Hora sparkles like a snowdrift across its rocky ridge.
 It's capped by a 13th-century kastro and guarded by windmills that stand like sentinels on the surrounding cliffs.
 There’s a distinct veneer of sophistication, not least in the handful of trendy bars and shops that enhance Hora’s appeal without eroding its timelessness.